 AnyFont lets you install — well — any font in TTF, OTF, or TTC format on your iPhone or iPad via a configuration profile.
 After installation, you can use these fonts with Word, PowerPoint, Pages, Excel, Numbers, Keynote, and others that employ the device’s font book.
 You can add single or multiple fonts simultaneously as ZIP or TTC files and preview them in the app.

-With iFont, you can install new fonts in TTF, TTC, and OTF formats, as well compressed in a ZIP file, to use with Pages, Keynote, Microsoft Word, or any other supporting app.
-You can also download and install fonts from the Google Fonts library, Dafont, and other custom sources within the app, which involves a configuration profile.
-App features include letting you install, compare, and view typefaces, and there are also individual glyphs and technical details about the fonts.
-A notepad under each font lets you test and preview it or type a message and export it as an image to send in apps like WhatsApp or Messages.
-The app cannot change the font used in the keyboard or in apps that don’t support customizing fonts. iFont is compatible with iOS 14, so try apps like Pages and GoodNotes, which currently support custom fonts on the new OS.
+iFont allows you to install new fonts in TTF, TTC, and OTF formats.
+You can also add files compressed in a ZIP file to use with applications like Pages, Keynote, Microsoft Word, or any other compatible apps.
+Users can download and install fonts from the Google Fonts library, Dafont, and other custom sources within iFont.
+However, this requires a configuration profile. iFont has an array of cool features, where users can install, compare, and preview typefaces and review individual glyphs and technical font details.
+You can test out the fonts you want by clicking on the notepad icon underneath the selected font.
+This will prompt you to type a few words and allow you to share this as an image to view in third-party applications such as WhatsApp or Messenger.
+Unfortunately, iFont can’t adjust the font used in the keyboard or other apps that are not compatible with custom fonts. iFont works well with iOS 14, so we suggest trying out apps like Pages and GoodNotes, which we know are compatible with customized fonts on the new OS.

-Fonteer lets you install OTF or TTF fonts on your devices by emailing the fonts as a configuration profile and installing them to make the fonts available in any application that allows you to use the custom fonts.
-You can manage multiple font collections, browse and install Google Fonts, and download fonts via your browser or mail.
-It’s compatible with a wide variety of apps, including Pages, Keynote, Numbers, Word, Powerpoint, Excel, Autodesk SketchBook, Pixelmator, and Adobe Comp.
-The free version allows up to three font installs, but you can upgrade to unlimited font installs with a single in-app purchase.
-The app does not let you change the font on your home screen, in messaging, or email.
+Fonteer allows users to install OTF or TTF fonts on whatever device you’re using by emailing the fonts as a configuration profile.
+From the emailed file, you can unzip the fonts into FontBook so they’ll be accessible by any app that allows you to change fonts.
+This app lets you manage various font collections simultaneously, explore and install Google Fonts, and download different fonts using your browser or email.
+You can use it with a wide range of apps, including Pages, Keynote, Numbers, Word, Powerpoint, Excel, Autodesk SketchBook, Pixelmator, and Adobe Comp.
+You can test the app by downloading the free version, which will let you try out three fonts.
+If you like the interface and find it easy to use, you can buy the full app at a one-time price and have access to unlimited font installations.
+Sadly, Fonteer doesn’t let you alter the font on your home screen, in messages, or emails.